Skip to content

 Orchestration Multi-step workflows chaining multiple agent actions

-Patterns are combinable — Orchestration can chain IssueOps triage with a ChatOps response.
+You can combine patterns — Orchestration can chain IssueOps triage with a ChatOps response.

-Configurable Engine
+Configurable engine

-1. Operation filtering — restricts which GitHub API calls the agent can make
+1. Operation filtering restricts which GitHub API calls the agent can make.

-3. Content sanitization — removes unwanted patterns including URLs and secrets
+3. Content sanitization removes unwanted patterns, including URLs and secrets.

 graph TD